Team Offsite Agenda Ideas: How to Plan a Productive and Engaging Retreat

 Let’s talk about what not to do—and how to avoid agenda burnout.

-Add a daily “flex block” where people can rest or collaborate
+• Add a daily "flex block" where people can rest, work independently, or collaborate organically

 The Offsite: Retreats That Don’t Feel Like Work